• Gluten-Free Recipes

 • Nut butter - I love serving pancakes with a little peanut or almond butter for an extra hit of protein.

-• Fruit - Add fresh fruit like blueberries, raspberries, sliced bananas or nectarines, or whatever is in season to your pancakes.
+• Fruit - Add fresh fruit like blueberries, raspberries, sliced bananas, nectarines, peaches, or whatever is in season to the top of a stack of pancakes.

-• Freezer - You can also freeze leftover pancakes: place the pancakes in a freezer-safe, sealable bag with a piece of parchment paper in between each pancake, and freeze for up to 3 months.
-Defrost in the fridge before using.
+• Freezer - Place the pancakes in a freezer-safe, sealable bag with a piece of parchment paper in between each pancake, and freeze for up to 3 months.
+Defrost in the fridge before reheating.

 Prevent your screen from going dark